What is Chalazion(Red Bump Under Eyelid), and How to Treat It?

 Underlying causes: Children with underlying medical conditions such as eyelid abnormalities or tear duct issues are at a higher risk of developing a chalazion.

-Anesthesia considerations: Surgical removal of a chalazion in children may require general anesthesia, which can carry its own risks and concerns.
+Anesthesia considerations: Surgical removal of a chalazion in children may require general anesthesia, which can carry its risks and concerns.

 Inflammation and swelling of the eyelid: Chalazion can cause swelling and redness of the affected eyelid in children, which can be uncomfortable and painful for them.

-Blurred vision: If the chalazion is large or located close to the cornea, it can cause blurred vision in children.
+Blurred vision: If the chalazion is large or close to the cornea, it can cause blurred vision in children.

 Consult with our Doctors and Get Medical Advice for Chalazion